Forza Horizon 6 Best Cars Tier List: Fastest & Most Useful Vehicles

 Porsche 918 Spyder — Launch Champion

-Maximum acceleration rating with a 10 Launch stat and 8.8 Speed.
+A top-tier acceleration and Launch rating, with strong Speed to match (confirm the current figures in-game).
 Off the line, nothing keeps up.
 Combined with hybrid power delivery (instant torque from electric + high-end power from V8), it’s the most complete acceleration package in the game.

 Best for: Sprint races, drag launches, events with rolling starts.
 Unlock: Autoshow.